Paul Weel: Racing career

-As a V8 Supercars driver, he raced 12 seasons in the series with a best finish of third at the 2003 Clipsal 500; he initially finished fourth, but a penalty for Russell Ingall promoted Weel onto the podium.
-His best enduro finish was a 5th at the 2002 Queensland 500 and best Bathurst 1000 finish was 8th in 1999.
+As a V8 Supercars driver, Weel raced 12 seasons in the series with a best finish of third at the 2003 Clipsal 500; he initially finished fourth, but a penalty for Russell Ingall promoted Weel onto the podium.
+His best enduro finish was a fifth at the 2002 Queensland 500 and best Bathurst 1000 finish was eighth in 1999.

-From 2006, he decided to retire from full-time driving to devote more time to his PWR Performance Products business.
+From 2006, Weel decided to retire from full-time driving to devote more time to his PWR Performance Products business.
 On 10 October 2008, Weel was involved in a massive crash during a practice session at Bathurst; his stopped car was hit by Chris Pither in the Reid Park sector, leading to back fractures, a split spleen, and punctured lung.
 In 2009, he participated in the Sepang 12 Hours and finished fifth overall.

 Weel returned to driving when he joined the Boost Mobile Super Trucks in 2020.
 At Hidden Valley Raceway in June 2021, his truck flipped multiple times after making contact with Dave Casey on a ramp.
 The following month at Reid Park Street Circuit saw him win the final two races for his first career overall weekend victory.

 In 2022, Weel and fellow Boost Mobile Super Trucks driver Toby Price formed Team Australia to compete in American desert racing.
 The team won for the first time at the SCORE International Baja 500 in 2024.